mohmiim/MLIntroduction/session-2/README.md

                                                            target_size=(100,100))
 ```

-What did we do in this code, first step we created the ImageDataGenerator, when you create an ImageDataGenerator you can pass it parameters to control how it work, for example you can pass it a rescale factor that will be multiplied by all pixel values (to make all values range between 0 and 1), you can also pass it a pre-processing function that will be called on all inputs this can be your own function or one of the tensorflow.keras functions, i found that using `` tensorflow.keras.applications.mobilenet.preprocess_input `` function usually produce good results for me, that is why you will find me passing it in the code when i create the image generator.
+What did we do in this code? first step we created the ImageDataGenerator, when you create an ImageDataGenerator you can pass it parameters to control how it works, for example, you can pass it a rescale factor that will be multiplied by all pixel values (to make all values range between 0 and 1), you can also pass it a pre-processing function that will be called on all inputs this can be your own function or one of the tensorflow.keras functions, i found that using `` tensorflow.keras.applications.mobilenet.preprocess_input `` function usually produce good results for me, that is why you will find me passing it in the code when I create the image generator.

-Then we called the method flow_from_directory to create our train data generator, this method receives the folder to load the images from, target size it will scale the images to fit (in this case we used 100 X 100), and the patch size , the patch size is basically the number of images to be yielded from the generator per batch.
+Then we called the method flow_from_directory to create our train data generator, this method receives the folder to load the images from, target size it will scale the images to fit (in this case we used 100 X 100), and the patch size, the patch size is basically the number of images to be yielded from the generator per batch.

+* Dealing with files in google colab

+Since we are starting to deal with files, we need a place to load them from.
+If you did read the section in session 1 about running python code, I mentioned that I use both google colab and eclipse pydev for my python development.
+If you are using eclipse or a similar local IDE then loading or saving is no problem since you have access to your HDD and you can load/save as you like.
+But if you are using google colab what should you do?

+This [link](https://colab.research.google.com/notebooks/io.ipynb "IO colab") shows all the different options you have to deal with files in colab, I tend to use the google drive option.

 ## 3. Designing a Neural network model for chart recognition